 Not Breaking the Law of Attraction

-Keep in mind that in 1985, there was nothing called the internet, so information traveled relatively slowly.
+Keep in mind that in 1985, there was nothing called the internet, so information travelled relatively slowly.
 At this week’s conference, interaction and information were real time – sessions were tweeted, photos were uploaded, and conference sessions were downloaded from Slideshare while the conference was still underway.
 The glow of devices among the audience during Malcolm Gladwell’s keynote session was captured in a neat aerial photo (that was tweeted, of course).
 And true to form, HubSpot did a solid job of applying inbound marketing in order to market their conference.
 The conference agenda was jam packed with interesting sessions, and tracks for different audiences in consumable 45-minute chunks.
 A mobile app helped attendees to navigate the conference, set their personal conference agenda and engage in the event completely with the inbound activity feed.

 A Place to Meet